 Cricklewood Dental Practice is a north London dental practice which provides state-of-the-art training for the next generation of dentists.
 It is expanding its facilities following funding from Unity Trust Bank.

 Cricklewood Dental Practice, which caters for NHS and private patients, has specialist dental services including a pioneering phantom lab – one of only four private facilities in the country – where dental teams can gain practical experience.

 The £1,690,000 project, which is partly funded by Unity, will see the creation of 12 more units and a second phantom lab at the Cricklewood Broadway site.

 The deal was introduced by national dental finance brokers, Samera Finance, who helped to secure the funding.

-Dr Ahmed Al-Morhiby, who took over the practice in 2018, said: “Providing educational and specialist services is a big part of what we do and we need more space to accommodate demand.
+Dr Ahmed Al-Morhiby took over the practice in 2018.
+He said: “Providing educational and specialist services is a big part of what we do.
+We need more space to accommodate demand.

 “The current restrictions mean there is more need for facilities that can provide safe and practical training.
 Our aim is to train new dentists as well as to improve and help the upskilling of the experienced dentist.

 “We have contracts to train foundation dentists every year and an academy where we run our own courses.
 We had the pleasure to welcome more than 200 dentists and nurses who attended courses in our facilities over the past 12 months.